2001-Tue Feb 28 05:23:13 MST 2017

 So what kind of behavior problems are we talking about?
 Here's a look at five common scenarios in which vets may prescribe pet antidepressants.

-dogs can become severely distressed when they're separated from their owners.
-A classic example of this is when owners leave for work, driving certain dogs to
+Many dogs can become severely distressed when they're separated from their owners.
+A classic example of this is when owners leave for work, driving certain

 bark incessantly, destroy furniture, chew holes in drywall,